Responding to Securities Issues

 - State regulatory authorities

-Through investigatory, arbitration and litigation matters, we regularly deal with personnel from these entities.
+Through investigatory, arbitration and litigation matters, we deal with personnel from these entities.
 Our familiarity with the workings of these regulatory bodies helps us provide efficient and effective representation for our clients.

 On the Front Line: Experienced Litigators